Altinn/altinn-studio-docs/content/altinn-api/_index.md

 appPath = https://org.apps.altinn.no/org/app
 ```

-Identifies the organization cluster and the application.
+Identifies the organisation cluster and the application.
 Should be used to instantiate an application, to validate data, to change process and to save/update data elements.

 ### Platform Storage API